'A New Leaf' (1971) by Elaine May

 Vibe:

 Hysterically funny.
 I grew up watching Charlie Chaplin, W.C.
 Fields, and the Marx Brothers, so I knew this film would be right up my alley.
-Elaine May is a master of physical comedy and I laughed for at least 5 minutes during the scene where she was stuck in her Grecian nightgown. (“You’ve got your head through the arm-hole, we have to get your head through the head-hole.”)
+Elaine May is a master of physical comedy and I laughed for at least five minutes during the scene where she was stuck in her Grecian nightgown. (“You’ve got your head through the arm-hole, we have to get your head through the head-hole.”)

 Best time to watch:

 Next time you're having a no good, very bad day but have self medicated with an entire bottle of wine far too often and need an alternative way to deal with your sadness.
-I recently injured myself while training for an ultramarathon and have switched from drowning my sadness with prosecco to combatting it by watching a shit ton of movies.
+I recently injured myself while training for an ultramarathon and have switched from drowning my sadness with prosecco to combating it by watching a shit ton of movies.
 For the past 3 weeks, I think I've watched at least one movie per day.
 Having something excellent to watch after work certainly makes the day far more tolerable.

 Whenever you need a reminder of Walter Matthau's insane talent.
 His comedic timing is impeccable and he connects with his audience better than most of the greats.
 I love Eileen Jones' description of him: